Can internal audit be a command center for risk?

 Technology enablement.
 As in most areas of an organization, new technologies are increasing the speed of delivery and allowing better insights.
 In IA, in fact, the use of technology is increasing the impact of audit findings through, for example, data visualization.
 In addition, other techniques are making reports more timely and accessible.
 Continuous auditing, for example, which is an automated approach, enables auditors to continually gather critical data that supports and enhances the audit, rather than the historical norm of examining limited samples.
 That means executives can pinpoint and act on, say, inventory issues, in real time instead of inferring potential issues and relying on reports based on outdated information.

 Data analytics.
 The data captured by new technologies can help IA and the business know where the risks are, how to prioritize them, and how to better focus audits and management’s efforts to mitigate risks.
 For example, regression testing and predictive modeling can allow CFOs and auditors to quickly identify anomalies.
-Specifically,
+Specifically, advanced-analytic and data-modeling techniques that use self-learning algorithms can automatically categorize anomalies within a wide range of variables to identify higher-risk audit entities.
+Analysis of this nature can then help direct audit activity toward areas of greatest risk.
+Particularly effective across geographic locations and overseas operations, it has also been used to analyze areas as diverse as revenue leakage, compliance risks, and other enterprise risks.

 By leveraging the necessary technology and data, IA can contribute insights such as the following: